top of page

 Publishing Latin American and Caribbean Literature Today / Publicar Literatura Latinoamericana y Caribeńa Hoy

 This one-day hybrid workshop aims to bring together a diverse group of personalities representing the international editorial market to explore the trends, challenges, and opportunities that define the production and dissemination of contemporary Latin American and Caribbean literature.
-The workshop will provide a platform for independent and mainstream publishers, literary agents, translators, booksellers, and writers to engage in conversation and share their insights about various facets of the book publishing industry with Brown professors and students.
+The workshop will provide a platform for independent and mainstream publishers, literary agents, translators, booksellers, and writers to converse and share their insights about various facets of the book publishing industry with Brown professors and students.
 Participants will uncover the inner workings of the editorial process, including decision-making, roles, and strategies that ultimately shape the face and pace of Latin American and Caribbean literature and its readership.

 This event is co-sponsored by CLACS, Watson Institute for International and Public Affairs, Departments of Hispanic Studies, Comparative Literature, American Studies, Modern Media and Culture, Observatorio del Instituto Cervantes en Harvard, the Consulate General of Mexico in Boston, the Dean of the College, the Graduate Certificate Program in Translation Studies, and the Center for Language Studies.

-"In Translation", with Lisa Dillman (Emory University) and Lizzie Davis (Coffe House Press),
+"In Translation," with Lisa Dillman (Emory University) and Lizzie Davis (Coffe House Press).

 Publishing Latin American and Caribbean Literature Today: Trends, Challenges, and Opportunities, Brown University, 2023.